nvidia-riva/sample-apps/virtual-assistant/README.md

     * For which location?

 * What’s the weather like in San Francisco tomorrow?
-    * What about in Los Angeles, California?
+    * What about in California City?

-* What is the temperature in Milan on Friday?
+* What is the temperature in Paris on Friday?

 * Is it currently cold in San Francisco?

-* Is it going to rain in Mountain View tomorrow?
+* Is it going to rain in Detroit tomorrow?

 * How much rain in Seattle?